General FAQs

 - Non-Delinquent Juvenile: any person who has not been adjudged or adjudicated delinquent.

-persons within the juvenile jurisdictional age limit established by the home state who (1) have voluntarily left their residence without permission of their legal guardian or custodial agency or (2) refuse to return to their residence as directed by their legal guardian or custodial agency, but who may or may not have been adjudicated
+A "runaway" is a person within the juvenile jurisdictional age limit established by the home state who (1) has voluntarily left their residence without permission of their legal guardian or custodial agency or (2) refuses to return to their residence as directed by their legal guardian or custodial agency, but who may or may not have been adjudicated.